antonysama/Abstractive_Summarization/README.md

     echo "Please tokenize this text." | java edu.stanford.nlp.process.PTBTokenizer

-**Skip the preprocessing** , as we're running on pretrained .
+**Skip the preprocessing** ,  we're running on pretrained .

 **Train, Evaluate and Test:**

-*  The parameters are debugging numbers,.
+*  Model parameters are debugging only, so GPU is not needed.

 **STEP 5 - Train on EXTractive model -- remember to use  the following shebang (#!...):